JakubWalenta/hello-world/README.md

 # hello-world
 Basic respository for learnig purposes.
-This is just test for understood how and what for branches are.
+This is just test for understand how works branches.